mhammond/pywin32/adodbapi/readme.txt

 * Python 2.3 or higher.
 * (this version included within) Mark Hammond's win32all python for windows extensions.

+Whats new in version 2.1.1?
+1. Bugfix so nextset() will work even if a rowset is empty [ Bob Kline ]
+2. Bugfix to call CoInitailize() before calling Dispatch() [ Adam Vandenberg ]

 Whats new in version 2.1?
 1. Use of Decimal.decimal data type for currency and numeric data. [ Cole ]
 2. add optional timeout parameter to the connect method i.e.: